×

 2. Transmission Repairs

-As easily one of the most complex components of any car, the transmission is the last thing you’d want to take a crack at fixing.
+One of the most complex components of any car, the transmission is the last thing you’d want to take a crack at fixing.
 Without specialized tools and knowledge to adequately diagnose and repair the issue, you’ll probably end up doing a lot more harm than good.
 It’s better to have peace of mind and leave this one to the professionals.

 3. Suspension Overhauls

-A car’s suspension system has several moving parts, including shocks, struts, and bushings — that is to say, you’re probably not equipped to deal with any of this.
+A car’s suspension system has several moving parts, including shocks, struts, and bushings; that is to say, you’re probably not equipped to deal with any of this.
 Any suspension fix is incumbent on you lifting your car and handling heavy parts, so it’s safe to say that you’re better off taking it to a mechanic and not risking your health with such a dangerous task.
 It’s just not worth it.

 4. Airbag Repairs